 battery powered with adhesive defibrillator pads that are applied to the chest to

-allow an electrical current to pass through to the heart to reset the normal electrical
+allow an electrical current to pass through to the heart to reset the heart's normal

-current.
-A normal, regular or organized electrical rhythm of current through the heart
+electrical current.
+A normal, regular or organized electrical rhythm through the heart

 is necessary for the muscle to contract and pump blood to the body.

-When a person is in cardiac arrest, they have either no electrical current (asystole),
+When a person is in cardiac arrest, they have either no electrical current, a rapid

-a rapid rhythm that doesn't allow for the heart chambers to fill properly (tachycardia),
+rhythm that doesn't allow for the heart pumping chambers to fill properly (ventricular

-or a disorganized electrical rhythm or current that doesn't allow the heart muscle
+tachycardia), or a disorganized electrical rhythm or current that doesn't allow the

-to contract and circulate blood to the body (fibrillation).
-Fibrillation and tachycardia
+heart muscle to contract and circulate blood to the body (ventricular fibrillation).

 An AED can check a person's heart rhythm through monitors that are in the defibrillator

-pads, so you don't have to be trained expert to recognize irregular heart rhythms
+pads, so you don't have to be a trained expert to recognize irregular heart rhythms

 to save someone's life using an AED.
 The AED can recognize a rapid or irregular heart